 Accepting these federal funds means a healthier and more productive work force.

 - Roughly 58,000 New Hampshire residents are expected to enroll under the new Medicaid rules by 2020.
+The vast majority have no insurance now.
 Benefits would go to individuals earning up to approximately $15,000 per year or up to $32,000 for a family of four.

 - Low-wage workers in critical fields like child care, food service or home health services would have access to health care.
 Small businesses may not have to provide insurance and would still be assured their staff had access to care.